-- Cross-sectional application of equal opportunities and gender equality in all programmes and projects that must ensure compliance with the principle of equal treatment and prohibition of discrimination. - Specific support of equal opportunities and/or gender equality, i.e. the adoption of specific measures and activities (referred to as "temporary equalizing measures" in the Anti-discrimination Act), aimed at promoting and balancing opportunities for disadvantaged groups.
-Such support will be integrated into programmes and projects, including specifically designed measures and activities to support target groups and the announcement of such calls.
+- Cross-sectional application of equal opportunities and gender equality in all programmes and projects that must ensure compliance with the principle of equal treatment and prohibition of discrimination. - Specific support of equal opportunities and/or gender equality, i.e. the adoption of specific measures and activities (referred to as "temporary equalizing measures" in the Antidiscrimination Act), aimed at promoting and balancing opportunities for disadvantaged groups.